There are several ways the filesystem of the host machine can be made available to containers.

-See Mount a host directory as a data volume in the official Docker docs for a better understanding of how this works.
+See Use bind mounts in the official Docker docs for a better understanding of how this works.

 Docksal uses the bind-mount approach as well.
 From the perspective of a container a local Linux path is mounted regardless of the host OS.
 That’s because on macOS and Windows, there’s always a Linux VM, and inside of the VM, the host’s (macOS/Win) filesystem is mounted.

 On macOS, the host’s filesystem is mounted using NFS (VirtualBox mode only).
 On Windows, SMB is used (VirtualBox mode only).